We are a catalyst for change

 We set out to create (on a very modest budget) a multi-purpose room that we could use to show our work and try to inspire people from all over the business into thinking about new ways of doing things.
 Building a culture of innovation across the business is really important to us and we can play a big part in enabling that.

-We have over 50 demos set up in the room that we can show to stakeholders.
+We have a number of demos set up in the room that we can show to stakeholders.
 These come from a huge variety of sources; hackathon projects and other solutions we’ve built ourselves, collaborations we’re working on with some of our larger suppliers and great ideas from startups we’ve found.

 We also hold events in the lab to talk about some of the projects we’re working on internally – we think there’s no point in trying to solve big problems on your own and not telling anyone about it.
 From time to time we’ll also invite interesting external speakers to come in and talk.